This page contains affiliate links. If you click one of the product links, I’ll receive a commission. No additional charge for you!

 - Wear heavier moisturizer at night when the skin is working to repair itself from the day’s damages.

-- Always have some coverage on your face—whether it is a light dusting powder or foundation to protect the skin from air pollutants, etc.
+- Always have some coverage on your face—whether it is a light dusting of powder or foundation to protect the skin from air pollutants, etc.

 - Don’t use soap or soap products to wash your face as they are too drying and harsh.
 A liquid wash is preferred.